 The Winter Recreation Program manages Sno-Parks (cleared parking areas) in close proximity to groomed and backcountry trails.

 - Snowmobile Sno-Parks are open to both motorized and non-motorized winter recreation.

 - Non-motorized Sno-Parks are only open to winter recreation sports such as cross-country skiing, dog sledding, snowshoeing, and snow play.

 Have you visited a Sno-Park and would you like to share your thoughts?
 Sno-Park on-site evaluation forms can now be done completely online.

 Pass & permit information

-A Sno-Park permit is always required to park at a Washington Sno-Park between Nov.
-1 and April 30, including the 12 annual State Parks free days when no Discover Pass is required for parking at Washington state parks.
+A Sno-Park permit is always required to park at a Washington Sno-Park between Dec.
+1 and March 31, and may be required in November and April at land manager discretion, including the 12 annual State Parks free days when no Discover Pass is required for parking at Washington state parks.